A Beginners’ Guide to BDSM Wearables: 7 Types You Should Know

 Ultimately, like real leather, you’ll have to consider your personal values and make your own decisions when it comes to PU leather.

-Bijoux’s faux leather is soft and supple, looking and feeling remarkably like the real thing.
-The only thing missing is that unmistakeable leather smell (if someone finds a way to realistically synthesise that, please let me know!)
-Based on my experience with the MAZE pieces I’ve had for a few years, it wears well – softening up just a little over time – and requires minimal maintenance to stay looking good as new.
+Based on my experience with the various MAZE pieces I’ve tried it wears well——softening up just a little over time—and requires minimal maintenance to stay looking good as new.
 If you need to clean your MAZE accessories, a damp cloth and a little gentle soap is all you need.

-Bijoux Indiscrets MAZE Hand Harness
+Bijoux Indiscrets MAZE Hand Harnesses

 Woman's hand wearing Bijoux Indiscrets MAZE hand harness